Interior-point method: Potential-reduction methods

+Note that in path-following methods the expression is $\sqrt{M}$ rather than M, which is better in theory.
+But in practice, Karmarkar's method allows taking much larger steps towards the goal, so it may converge much faster than the theoretical guarantees.

+Primal-dual methods

 The primal-dual method's idea is easy to demonstrate for constrained nonlinear optimization.
 For simplicity, consider the following nonlinear optimization problem with inequality constraints:

 This inequality-constrained optimization problem is solved by converting it into an unconstrained objective function whose minimum we hope to find efficiently.